MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-To explore the cost of running this scenario, all of the services are pre-configured in the cost calculator.
-To see how the pricing would change for your particular use case, change the appropriate variables to match your expected traffic.

 There are a couple main things to consider:

 - How much traffic are you expecting in terms of GB/month?
-The amount of traffic will have the biggest effect on your cost, as it will determine the number of AKS nodes.
-Additionally, it will directly correlate with the amount of data that is surfaced via the CDN.
+The amount of traffic has the biggest effect on your cost, as it determines the number of AKS nodes.
+Additionally, it directly correlates with the amount of data that is surfaced via the CDN.
-- What is the expected amount of data that will be hosted?
+- What is the expected amount of those data that will be hosted?
 It's important to consider this since Azure NetApp Files pricing is based on reserved capacity.
 - How much new data are you going to be writing to your website?
 New data written to your website correlates with how much data is mirrored across the regions.
 - How much of your content is dynamic?
 How much is static?
-The variance around dynamic and static content influences how much data has to be retrieved from the database tier versus how much will be cached in the CDN.
+The variance around dynamic and static content influences how much data has to be retrieved from the database tier versus how much is cached in the CDN.

 ## Contributors